stcarrez/ada-util/docs/Util_Files.md

 * `Size_Policy`: size policy, the rolling is triggered when the file reaches a given size.
-* `Time_Policy`: time policy, the rolling is made when the date/time pattern no longer applies to the active file.
+* `Time_Policy`: time policy, the rolling is made when the date/time pattern no longer applies to the active file; the `Interval` configuration defines the period to check for time changes,
+* `Size_Time_Policy`: combines the size and time policy, the rolling is triggered when either the file reaches a given size or the date/time pattern no longer applies to the active file.

 To control how the rolling is made, the `Strategy_Type` defines the behavior of the rolling.